 Capps has a long history of collaboration in multi-stakeholder environments.
-As Health2 Resources’ founder and president, she and her team have helped their clients meet advocacy, policy, outreach, awareness and business goals since 1998.
-In that capacity, she was instrumental in the launch of the Patient-Centered Primary Care Collaborative, now the Primary Care Collaborative.
+As Health2 Resources’ founder and president, she and her team have helped clients meet advocacy, policy, outreach, awareness and business goals since 1998.
+In that capacity, she was instrumental in the launch of the key advocacy organizations, including the Patient-Centered Primary Care Collaborative (now PCC) and the eHealth Initiative.